AfshinParhizkari/DDD/README.md

 # DDD
-Some DDD rest services for using microservice tools
+Some DDD rest services to use for microservice tools